RNSgnaolin/saaa-api/README.md

 * Auth0 JWT 4.4.0

 ## ✔️ Deployment
+⚠️ **Still in development.
+Some functionalities may not be implemented.**

 To set up a local environment, use MySQL to create the saaa_aircraft_api database and saaa_aircraft_api_test database.
 Flyway will take care of schemas as set in [V1__create-initial-state.sql](https://github.com/RNSgnaolin/saaa-api/blob/main/src/main/resources/db/migration/V1__create-initial-state.sql).